ivan-guerra/programmador.com/content/posts/cross-device-password-management.md

 `pass` will automatically create commits whenever you add, edit, remove, etc. passwords via the `pass` CLI!

-# Password Generation and Storage
+# PASSWORD GENERATION AND STORAGE

 The whole reason I migrated to using `pass` was so I could generate and store strong passwords. `pass` has password generation built-in.
 To generate and store